-As a part of the approval process Banedanmark's CAD coordinators will make a random control of the deliveries to ensure the consistency and traceability within the design data.
+As a part of the approval process Banedanmark's CAD coordinators will make a control of the deliveries to ensure the consistency and traceability within the design data.
 The responsibility always rests with the suppliers.

-Contracts are responsible for internal control of all CAD material, according to this CAD manual, before exchanging with other parties and deliveries to Banedanmark.
+The supplier is responsible for internal control of all CAD material, according to this CAD manual, before exchanging with other parties and deliveries to Banedanmark.